Newspaper theft: In popular culture

 In the film Absence of Malice, the character Teresa Perrone attempts unsuccessfully to destroy a run of newspapers that has a story exposing her abortion, before she commits suicide.
 In an episode of King of the Hill, Hank removes an embarrassing photograph from all his neighbor's local newspapers before they woke up that morning.
-In an episode of Better Call Saul, Chuck McGill stole a newspaper from a neighbors house to see what his brother, Jimmy was hiding from him.
+In an episode of Better Call Saul, Chuck McGill stole a newspaper from a neighbor's house to see what his brother, Jimmy, was hiding from him.